-- □ You receive "Extra Help" from Medicare to pay for your prescription drugs. - $\hfill\square$ You have gone less than 63 days in a row without creditable coverage. - You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Department of Veterans Affairs.
-Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
-This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information, because you may need it if you join a Medicare drug plan later. - Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. - Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.
+□You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a former employed union, TRICARE, or Department of Veterans Affairs.
+Your insurer or your human resource department will tell you each year if your drug coverage is creditable coverage.
+This information and the sent to you in a letter or included in a newsletter from the plan.
+Keep this information because you may need it if you join a Medicare drug plan later. ces ormatior □ Note: Any notice must state that you had "creditable" prescription drug coverage the expected to pay as much as Medicare's standard prescription drug plan pays. at is □ Note: The following are not creditable prescription drug coverage: prescription drug ļ